Techassi/pwgen/README.md

 ```

 ### include
-Set an include string to be included in every genearted password.
+Set an include string to be included in every generated password.
 TypeError results in 'include' = ''
 ```javascript
 'include': 'foo'